xrf/thesis/src/many-body-theory.md

 $k$-body operators have two notable properties:

   - Their expectation value is zero in the any state with $k$ or fewer particles.
-  - They do not contribute if the bra and ket states differ by more than $k$ particles.
+  - They do not contribute if the bra and ket states differ in more than $k$ single-particle states.

 ## Particle-hole formalism {#sec:ph-formalism}